-Where a pupil misuses the academy's ICT systems or internet, we will follow the procedures set out in our policies.
+Where a pupil misuses the academy's ICT systems or internet, we will follow the procedures set out in our policies on behaviour and Computing and Online safety acceptable use.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident, and will be proportionate.